gooooloo/reversi-alpha-zero/readme.md

 ### On 1st GPU Machine
 Run below command.
 It is for optimization module.
-This command will consume all GPU resource.
+This command will consume all GPU resources.
 It loads play data and then train model, and saves it as newest.

 ```bash